Morrison Healthcare Dietetic Internship

 • Exit Exams

 The TTU online Master's Degree in Nutrition and Dietetics stands out for its practice-based and work-centered design.
-The degree is 100% online and asynchronous which allows flexibility for interns to complete the degree at their pace and provides courses that increase the necessary knowledge and skills utilized in nutrition and dietetics practice areas such as nutrition support, sports nutrition, eating disorders, culinary medicine, leadership, etc. Program completion time is dependent upon how many hours each student takes each semester.
-Students will need to complete 30 credit hours (9 hours of core courses and 21 hours of electives) to complete the degree.
-For a complete degree plan and course offerings visit: https://www.depts.ttu.edu/hs/ns/masters/docs/NTDT_MS_Non-Thesis_Sep2021.pdf.
+The degree is 100% online and asynchronous, which allows flexibility for interns to complete the degree at their own pace and provides courses that increase the necessary knowledge and skills utilized in nutrition and dietetics practice areas such as nutrition support, sports nutrition, eating disorders, culinary medicine, leadership, etc. Program completion time depends on how many hours each student takes each semester.
+To complete the degree, students must complete 30 credit hours (9 hours of core courses and 21 hours of electives).
+For a complete degree plan and course offerings, visit: https://www.depts.ttu.edu/hs/ns/masters/docs/NTDT_MS_Non-Thesis_Sep2021.pdf.

-All students will receive in-state tuition and financial aid is available for students who qualify.
-Although variable, the total cost (tuition and fees) for the program is ~$14,000.
+All students will receive in-state tuition; financial aid is available for qualifying students.
+Although variable, the program's total cost (tuition and fees) is ~$14,000.
 Up to 6 hours of graduate coursework as transfer credit may be applied to the degree.
-You can learn more about the program here: https://www.depts.ttu.edu/hs/ns/masters/online_masters.php Please complete your TTU online Master's application ahead of time (Feb 1) to ensure you receive the decision of your acceptance ahead.
-You will need to submit the acceptance letter if you get selected for the MHC internship.
-Note that TTU MS application is not on DICAS, it is completed directly on their website.
+You can learn more about the program here: https://www.depts.ttu.edu/hs/ns/masters/online_masters.php.
+Please complete your TTU online Master's application (Feb 1) to ensure you receive your acceptance decision ahead of time.
+You must submit the acceptance letter if you get selected for the MHC internship.
+Note that the TTU MS application is not on DICAS; it is completed directly on their website.

 For more information, contact Dr. Allison Childress at allison.childress@ttu.edu